uwssg/GPZ/README.txt

 mu1 -- the peak redshift of the unimodal model

-sig1 -- the variance of the
+sig1 -- the variance of the unimodal model

 chi2 -- the -2 ln[P(model | data)] for the bi-modal model (see equation 22 of
 our paper)